The Annual Gift Tax Exclusion

 The annual gift tax exclusion was indexed for inflation as part of the Tax Relief Act of 1997, so the amount can increase from year to year to keep pace with the economy, but only in increments of $1,000.
 The exclusion has remained steady for several spans of years, increasing in 2002, 2006, 2009, 2013, and 2018.

 |Year||Annual Exclusion Amount|

 These rules don't apply to everything and everyone.
-You can make unlimited gifts in the form of tuition and other qualified educational expenses and medical expenses if you pay the learning institution or the care provider directly.
-If you pay schooling or doctor bills on someone's behalf.
+You can make unlimited gifts in the form of tuition, other qualified educational expenses, and medical expenses if you pay the learning institution or the care provider directly.
+They're not gifts and they don't count against the exclusion amount if you pay schooling or doctor bills on someone's behalf.

 You can make unlimited gifts to political organizations and to your spouse as well, provided your spouse is a U.S. citizen.

 Gifts to non-citizen spouses are capped at $157,000 annually in 2020, increasing to $159,000 in 2021.
 Similar to the annual exclusion for everyone else, you can give your non-citizen this much per year without incurring a gift tax.

 The gift tax must be paid one way or another if you exceed the annual exclusion, but this doesn't necessarily mean that you must hand over cold, hard cash to the IRS.
 The U.S. tax code also provides for a lifetime exemption that allows you to effectively bump the tax over to another exclusion.